Professional Blogger

 I currently run a blog on tumblr that has taken off more than I originally expected.
 So much so that I want to launch it into a real part-time job.
 If I just buy a domain now, is it difficult to transfer to having a domain & my own webhosting later?

-Asked by Lily over 11 years ago
+Asked by Lily almost 12 years ago

 I would say that its not difficult in general but, if you're like me and not savvy about anything more complex than HTML, you'll want to get help from a designer who can walk you through it or do it for you.